 5. Procedures for Granting Tenure

 a.
 The decision to grant tenure rests with the Board of Trustees.
-The Board acts upon the recommendation of the President who in turn acts in consultation with the Dean of the Faculty/Vice President for Academic Affairs, the Associate Dean of the Faculty (faculty affairs), the Chair(s) of the department(s) concerned, and ATC.
+The Board acts upon the recommendation of the President who in turn acts in consultation with the Dean of the Faculty/Vice President for Academic Affairs, the designated Associate Dean of the Faculty (faculty affairs), the Department Chair or Program Director concerned, and ATC.

 b.
 ATC shall annually disseminate its calendar, its operating code, and the operating codes of the Tenure Appeal Committee to all faculty.